 Appreciated property.
-Property that significantly increased in value or that is expected to increase in value, such as real estate, stocks, investments and works of art.
+Property that significantly increased in value or that likely will increase in value, such as real estate, stocks, investments and works of art.

 Beneficiary.
-A person (or entity, such as a non-profit or charity) who is entitled to receive money or property from an estate, trust or life insurance policy.
+A person (or entity, such as a non-profit or charity) entitled to receive money or property from an estate, trust or life insurance policy.

 Codicil.
-An addendum or supplement to a will; codicils must be executed in the same manner as testamentary wills to be legally valid.
+An addendum or supplement to a will.
+A Court will execute codicils in the same manner as testamentary wills to be legally valid.

 Community Property.
-Income or assets acquired by a couple over the course of their marriage that is automatically vested in each spouse.
+Income or assets acquired by a couple over the course of their marriage automatically vested in each spouse.
 Only nine states, including California, are community property states.

 Conditional Gift or Conditional Bequest.
 A gift or bequeath that will take place only if a certain stated condition is met.
 For example, a conditional bequest may be that a beneficiary is to receive a sum of money only if he or she has children at the time of the testator’s death.